akashadhikari/100-days-of-django-archived/logs.md

 **Thoughts** : Some custom styles were included on the map layers.
 For eg: The districts can now be labeled as "Green zone" and "Red zone".

+## Day 40: August 20, 2018

+**Today's Progress** :
+- Add layer controls to the map.

+**Thoughts** : The layer control feature is still underway.
+Functionality includes features like checkbox inclusion for layer display.